Performance Data

 Fair comparisons require age and event alignment

 Comparing a 13-year-old racing the 400 IM with an 18-year-old sprinter distorts reality.
 Organized systems filter by age, course, event, and even round so coaches can evaluate apples to apples.
 That context also shows when a swimmer is ahead of last year’s curve or when a temporary plateau is normal for their stage of development.
 Rankings alone cannot provide that nuance.
+Our article on why context matters in swimmer comparisons explores this in depth.

 Organized data brings clarity to everyone involved